Tips and tools to help you protect your data and communications.

 Security planning involves understanding how bad the consequences could be if an adversary successfully gains access to one of your assets.
 To determine this, you should consider the capability of your adversary.
 For example, your mobile phone provider has access to all your phone records.
 A hacker on an open Wi-Fi network can access your unencrypted communications.
 Your government might have stronger capabilities.

 Write down what your adversary might want to do with your private data.

 Risk is the likelihood that a particular threat against a particular asset will actually occur.
 It goes hand-in-hand with capability.
 While your mobile phone provider has the capability to access all of your data, the risk of them posting your private data online to harm your reputation is low.

 It is important to distinguish between what might happen and the probability it may happen.
 For instance, there is a threat that your building might collapse, but the risk of this happening is far greater in San Francisco (where earthquakes are common) than in Stockholm (where they are not).

 Assessing risks is both a personal and a subjective process.
 Many people find certain threats unacceptable no matter the likelihood they will occur because the mere presence of the threat at any likelihood is not worth the cost.
 In other cases, people disregard high risks because they don’t view the threat as a problem.

 Write down which threats you are going to take seriously, and which may be too rare or too harmless (or too difficult to combat) to worry about.

-For example, an attorney representing a client in a national security case may be willing to go to greater lengths to protect communications about that case, such as using encrypted email, than a mother who regularly emails her daughter funny cat videos.
+For example, an attorney representing a client in a national security case may be willing to go to greater lengths to protect communications about that case, such as using encrypted email, than a family member who regularly emails funny cat videos.